-- May cure prostate cancer in its early stages and can help extend life or eliminate symptoms in later stages
+- It may cure prostate cancer in its early stages and help extend life or eliminate symptoms later.

-- Most side effects are minor and decrease after therapy stops, especially when appropriate IMRT, seeds technique and equipment are used
+- Most side effects are minor and decrease after therapy stops, mainly when appropriate IMRT, seeds technique and equipment are used.

 Disadvantages of Radiation Therapy

-- May cause damage to healthy cells, leading to side effects
+- It may cause damage to healthy cells, leading to side effects

 - Skin reactions